apache/trafficcontrol/infrastructure/cdn-in-a-box/optional/README.md

 ## CDN-In-A-Box Optional Container(s)

 Create an alias to utilize these container(s) with the core CDN-In-A-Box stack.
-Note, that the exposed port is omitted from the main docker-compose files and for each optional container to allow for concurrent CiaB instances to run on the same docker host.
-Ommitting the expose-ports.yml will result in the service container port(s) being randomly choosen.
+Note, that the exposed port(s) have been moved to an optional docker-compose file to allow for concurrent CiaB instances.

 From the top-level directory of `cdn-in-a-box` create the following alias: